-The Old Mine Cut and Old European Cut are two such detailed cuts that for a long time were a trend in the diamond industry.
-In this guide provided by RRP, you get to learn about antique cuts with a special emphasis on Old Mine Cut and the Old European Cut, a detailed comparison of both, and what each has to offer.
+The old mine cut and old european cut are two such detailed cuts that for a long time were a trend in the diamond industry.
+In this guide provided by RRP, you get to learn about antique cuts with a special emphasis on old mine cut vs old european cut, a detailed comparison of both, and what each has to offer.

-Antique diamonds are those gems that are cut in specific designs.
-These designs could have been generated anywhere between the 1300s and 1930s.
+Antique diamonds are stones that have been cut in distinctive styles that were popular between the 1300s and 1930s.
 Antique cut diamonds can be found with collectors or in museums.

-The Old mine diamond cut originated around the 18th century.
+The old mine diamond cut originated around the 18th century.
 Their origin can be dated back to the 18th century.
-The most extensive use of the old mine cut can be seen in the Georgian era which is from the early 1710s to the late 1830s and the Victorian era which is from the late 1830s to early 1900s.
+The most extensive use of the antique old mine cut diamond can be seen in the Georgian era which is from the early 1710s to the late 1830s and the Victorian era which is from the late 1830s to early 1900s.